thexande/pokedex/README.md

 * As a user, when I visit the Pokemón page, when I click on the 'edit' link next to a Pokemón, I should be taken to an edit page.

+* As a user, when I visit the trainers page, when I click on the 'edit' link next to a trainer, I should be taken to an edit page.

 * As a user, when I visit the Pokemón page, when I click on the 'delete' link next to a Pokemón, I should be taken to a page that deletes that Pokemón and then redirected back to the Pokemón page, where I will no longer see the deleted Pokemón in the list.

 * As a user, when I visit the gym, if there are no Pokemón assigned to the gym, the Pokemón1 and Pokemón2 slots will be empty.